 End-of-life challenges for the wind and solar energy sectors

-This research project explores the planning regulation of UK onshore wind and solar projects and how decisions are made regarding repowering, life extension and decommissioning.
+This project comprises the ESRC postdoctoral fellowship of Dr Rebecca Windemer, exploring the planning regulation of UK onshore wind and solar farms and how decisions are made regarding repowering, life extension and decommissioning.

-- life extension: extending the planning permission for the existing infrastructure
+- Life extension: extending the duration of the planning consent for the existing infrastructure.

 The project involved an analysis of all relevant UK planning and energy policies and data on the age and status of all UK wind farms, incorporating details of repowering, life extension and decommissioning.